As business owners, we must wrangle our long-term goals and guide them safely into the corral if we want to succeed.

 Figuring out the strategy is part of the fun.

 This is my world.
-But, I ask myself the same questions you do:
+But, I asked myself the same questions you do:

-What could I do to stand out in my industry?
+What can I do to stand out in my industry?

-Was there a way to re-energize my website’s Services page?
+Is there a way to re-energize my company services?